Artistic Influences on Picasso’s Demoiselles d’Avignon

 Paul Gauguin (1848 – 1903)

-Gauguin worked in various mediums; his expressive highly coloured simplified ‘primitive’ style had an influence on later artists such as Picasso, Matisse and German Expressionism.
+Gauguin worked in various mediums; his expressive highly coloured simplified stylei influenced Picasso, Matisse and German Expressionism.

 Did Matisse influence Picasso’s The Demoiselles d’Avignon?

-One year before the famous 1905 Fauves exhibiton, Matisse had travelled to St Tropez to spend time painting and discussing with the Neo-Impressionist Paul Signac.
-St Tropez at that time was a quiet backwater.
+One year before the famous 1905 Fauves exhibition, Matisse had travelled to St Tropez to spend time painting and discussing with the Neo-Impressionist Paul Signac.

-He reacted to the intensity of the Mediterranean light and the unspoiled beauty of the Cote d’Azur with a classically timeless scene, painted in a startlingly energetic and modern way.
+He reacted to the intensity of the Mediterranean light and the unspoiled beauty of the Cote d’Azur in a startlingly energetic and modern way.

 Luxe, Calme et Volupté (Luxury Calm and Pleasure) a painting in the Neo-Impressionist style from 1904 by Henri Matisse.
 Four nude female figures dry and comb their hair in a Mediterranean seaside landscape.
 Restless dashes and jabs of paint suggest the brilliant sunlight and help us recreate it.